 A very interesting writeup about the 2009 American Geophysical (AGU) meeting in San Francisco, featuring Dr. Richard Alley as keynote, summarizes the climate history studied to date.
-His presentation is comprehensive - a link to it is in the article on Jeff Masters' WunderBlog.
+His presentation is comprehensive - it is part of a series of presentations at the AGU.
 The conclusion?
 Carbon dioxide - CO2 - is the key controller for Earth's climate, and once it's out of the ground, it's very hard to take back out of the atmosphere or the ocean.

 In talking about the sensitivity of earth's climate to increasing CO2, the indicators are that the resulting temperature change is significant: